 7. How often should we take breaks?

 For comfort and safety, plan to stop every 2-3 hours.
 Use these breaks for restroom visits, meals, and to explore attractions along the way.
 This break-up makes Midwest road trips more manageable for kids.
-If you have an infant in the car, pediatricians advise not to leave them in their car seat for more than 2 hours at a time at risk of impacting spinal development.

 8. What are some essential items to pack for kids?
 Apart from clothing and toiletries, consider packing items such as blankets, favorite toys, wet wipes, hand sanitizer, sunscreen, hats, and reusable water bottles.
 Don’t forget chargers for electronic devices!

 9. How can I make the trip educational for my kids?
 Midwest road trips offer ample opportunities for learning.
 Research each destination beforehand and share interesting facts or play podcasts/Youtube videos about the destination en route.
-Visit historical sites, museums, and nature reserves.
-Encourage kids to read road maps or calculate distances.

 National Parks and State Parks have ranger and naturalist programs.
 Inquire when you arrive.

-Final thoughts on Midwest Road Trips
+Midwest Road Trips Family Friendly Pin